 What is a storm?

-When these areas of low pressure meet certain criteria, the Met Office names them.
+If the weather is forecast to have low pressure, strong winds and perhaps rain, the Met Office will give the Storm a name.
 For more information on this process visit the Met Office’s Storm centre using the button below

 Met Office’s Storm Centre